-As of December 31, 2006, the Partnership had total estimated proved reserves of 605,134 barrels of crude oil, condensate and NGLs and 3.4 Bcf of natural gas.
-Combined, these total estimated proved reserves are equivalent to 7.1 Bcf of gas.
-Estimated proved developed reserves comprise 99 percent of the Partnership's total estimated proved reserves on a Bcfe basis.
+As of December 31, 2007, the Partnership had total estimated proved reserves of 571,165 barrels of crude oil, condensate and NGLs and 3.0 Bcf of natural gas.
+Combined, these total estimated proved reserves are equivalent to 6.4 Bcf of gas.
+Estimated proved developed reserves comprise 98 percent of the Partnership's total estimated proved reserves on a Bcfe basis.

-The Partnership's estimates of proved reserves and proved developed reserves at December 31, 2006, 2005 and 2004, changes in estimated proved reserves during the last three years, and estimates of future net cash flows and discounted future net cash flows from proved reserves are contained in the Supplemental Oil and Gas Disclosures (Unaudited), in the 2006 Consolidated Financial Statements under Item 8 of this Form 10-K.
+The Partnership's estimates of proved reserves and proved developed reserves at December 31, 2007, 2006 and 2005, changes in estimated proved reserves during the last three years, and estimates of future net cash flows and discounted future net cash flows from proved reserves are contained in the Supplemental Oil and Gas Disclosures (Unaudited), in the 2007 Consolidated Financial Statements under Item 8 of this Form 10-K.

 Proved oil and gas reserves are the estimated quantities of natural gas, crude oil, condensate and NGLs that geological and engineering data demonstrate with reasonable certainty to be recoverable in future years from known reservoirs under existing economic and operating conditions.
 Reserves are considered proved if economical producibility is supported by either actual production or conclusive formation tests.
 Reserves that can be produced economically through application of improved recovery techniques are included in the "proved" classification when successful testing by a pilot project or the operation of an installed program in the reservoir provides support for the engineering analysis on which the project or program is based.
-Estimated proved developed oil and gas reserves can be expected to be recovered through existing wells with existing equipment and operating methods.